2024

 People analytics is the application of data and statistical analysis to understand people’s behavior in organizations.
 It can help companies better predict what their customers want, how they will react to changes in products or services, and even identify potential staff members who may quit.

-Many benefits come from implementing a strong people analytics strategy, but there are also challenges like privacy concerns with regard to collecting personal information about employees without consent.
+Implementing a strong people analytics strategy can have many benefits, but there are also challenges, such as privacy concerns about collecting personal information about employees without consent.

 If you were considering doing some research into this area for your organization, here are some questions to get you started: